Ford Mustang Mach-E: Significant recalls

 In May 2022, Ford initiated a select recall for 2021 Mach-E AWD models over "an issue with unintended acceleration, deceleration, and/or a loss of power" resulting from functional safety software failing to detect a software error during operation leading to unintended acceleration, unintended deceleration, or a loss of drive power.

 Safety

 The 2021 Mustang Mach-E top trim was awarded the "Top Safety Pick" by the Insurance Institute for Highway Safety.

+The National Highway Traffic Safety Administration opened an investigation after a crash where advanced driver assistance system was in use.